HIStory: Past, Present and Future, Book I: Accusations of antisemitism

 On June 15, 1995, The New York Times said that "They Don't Care About Us" contained antisemitic slurs in the lines "Jew me, sue me, everybody do me / Kick me, kike me, don't you black or white me".
 In a statement, Jackson responded:

 Jackson's manager and record label said the lyrics opposed prejudice and had been taken out of context.
 The following day, David A. Lehrer and Rabbi Marvin Hier, leaders of two Jewish organizations, stated that Jackson's attempt to make a song critical of discrimination had backfired.
 They felt the lyrics might be ambiguous and were unsuitable for young audiences because they might not understand the song's context.
 They acknowledged that Jackson meant well and suggested that he write an explanation in the album booklet.
 In his review of HIStory, Jon Pareles of The New York Times wrote that the song "gives the lie to his entire catalogue of brotherhood anthems with a burst of anti-Semitism".

-On June 17, Jackson promised that future copies of the album would include an apology, and concluded: "I just want you all to know how strongly I am committed to tolerance, peace and love, and I apologize to anyone who might have been hurt."
-On June 23, Jackson announced that "Jew me" and "kike me" would be replaced with "do me" and "strike me" on future copies of the album.
+On June 17, Jackson promised that future copies of the album would include an apology.
+On June 23, Jackson announced that he would alter the offending wording on future copies of the album.
 He reiterated his acceptance that the song was offensive to some.
-Spike Lee, who would direct the music videos for "They Don't Care About Us", said that he felt there was a double standard in the music industry, and that the word "nigger" in music does not cause controversy.
-Rapper Notorious B.I.G. used the word "nigga" on another song on the album, "This Time Around", but it did not attract media attention.
+It was reported that "Jew me" and "Kike me" would be substituted with "do me" and "strike me", however, the offending words were instead covered up with loud, abstract noises drowning them out.
+Remixes of the song that were later released instead use repeated words ("Jew me, sue me" being replaced with "Sue me, sue me").
+An apology was included in later issues of the album:

+Spike Lee defended Jackson's use of the word, by mentioning the double standard from the media.
+"While The New York Times asserted the use of racial slurs in 'They Don't Care About Us', they were silent on other racial slurs in the album.
+The Notorious B.I.G. says 'nigga' on 'This Time Around', another song on the HIStory album, but it did not attract media attention, as well as, many years before, use in lyrics of word 'nigger' by John Lennon."